 Further research and talks with other schools within the same area that I grew up have highlighted the same need we have here in the UK.
 That is the lack of proper education for girls and boys about the menstrual cycle, understanding their bodily and mindset changes and learning to cope and love themselves throughout the transition.

 Celebrating a day with girls creates a wonderful opportunity to teach girls to love themselves, their bodies and their periods and creating a special bond with their mother or female carer.
 I so enjoy celebrating womanhood with mothers and daughters through A Celebration Day for Girls.

 In addition to providing workshops here in the UK, I am working alongside a charity in South Africa to provide Celebration Day for Girls.
 This is a wonderful journey and I delight in supporting mothers and daughters through Celebration Day for Girls!

 I was born in Dresden, a picturesque town in eastern Germany but have ever since lived in various places, including Portugal, Brazil and New Zealand, and have travelled and volunteered around the world.

-Learning about my own cycle and the cycles in nature has showed me so much about myself, gave me strenght and acceptance of who I am and made me the person that I am now.
-Growing up as a girl there was a lot of confusion around my body image.
-In the post-socialist culture the experience of „not talking about things“ really shaped my experience as a young girl negatively – now I want to talk openly about everything.
-I believe an open and shameless communication can only benefit our relationships with kids, parters and ultimately everyone else.
+Learning about my own cycle and the cycles in nature has shown me so much about myself, gave me strength and acceptance of who I am and made me the person that I am now.
+I believe an open and shameless communication can only benefit our relationships with kids, partners and ultimately everyone else.

 I am originally from Zimbabwe and have lived in the UK since 2003.
 I was blessed with a farm childhood full of adventure, which has left me with a love of the outdoors.
 Two of my favourite things are sleeping under the stars and wild swimming.